EmilRizvanov/current_script/Readme.md

 test.csv was obtained with this command: python3 Current_calculations.py 100 10 test

 python plot.py [ name.csv ] make a plot from given csv. (try python3 test.csv)

+Red line in the plot in current calculated for formula with works for T close to Tc at T = 0.95Tc.

+**!!!**
+This solver very sensitive to paramaetrs.
+And now work only if we put Pi = 3.14, if we put Pi=3.141 it crashes.